On path-cycle decompositions of triangle-free graphs: Proof of the main results

 We note that if $\mathcal{D}$ contains a cycle $C$, then $\mathcal{D}\setminus\{C\}$ is a $4$-pc~decomposition of $H-E(C)$, which is a hanging-square graph, a contradiction to the minimality of $H$.
 Thus, we assume that $\mathcal{D}$ consists only of paths.

 Recall that by Proposition~\ref{prop:fromanypath}, for each brrb-path $P$ of $T_H$, there exists a building sequence of $T_H$ that starts at $P$.

-We first prove the following: \begin{claim} For each brrb-path $P$ and each edge $e \in E(P)$, the graph $H-e$ has at least one component, say $H'$, with at most 3 edges. \end{claim} \emph{Proof of Claim~\ref{claim:bbredge}.} By contradiction, suppose that there exists a brrb-path $P$ and an edge $e \in E(P)$ such that the components $H'$, $H''$ of $H-e$ satisfy
+We first prove two claims: \begin{claim} For every $e \in E(T_H)$, either $H-e$ is connected or one of the components of $H-e$ has at most 2 edges. \end{claim} \emph{Proof of Claim~\ref{claim:bbredge}.} By Observation~\ref{obs:1}, there exists a brrb-path $P$ which contains $e$.
+By contradiction, suppose that the components $H'$, $H''$ of $H-e$ satisfy